Skip to main navigation Skip to search Skip to main content

 To this end, his broad areas of research expertise and interest include:

-2. Non-communicable diseases (NCDs) — particularly type 2 diabetes, hypertension, stroke, and dementia — with a focus on self-care, health literacy, and public health nutrition and diet as key determinants of disease prevention and management.
+2. Non-communicable diseases (NCDs), particularly type 2 diabetes, hypertension, stroke, and dementia, with a focus on self-care, family caregiving, health literacy, and public health nutrition and diet as key determinants of disease prevention and management.

-3. Health systems strengthening and implementation research emphasising participatory, community-based, and policy-engaged approaches in low- and middle-income countries (LMICs).
+3. Health systems strengthening and implementation research emphasising participatory, co-produced, community-based, and policy-engaged approaches, especially in low- and middle-income countries (LMICs).

-He has methodological experience in conducting quantitative, qualitative, mixed-methods, multi-methods (including Delphi technique and nominal group technique), and systematic, scoping, and integrative reviews.
+He has methodological experience in conducting quantitative, qualitative, mixed-methods, multi-methods (including the Delphi and nominal group techniques), and systematic, scoping, and integrative reviews.

-His current portfolio includes multi-country collaborative projects in Ghana, Nepal, and India, participatory workshops linking research to policy, and impact-driven knowledge mobilisation activities aligned with the University’s Research Excellence Framework (REF) 2029 ambitions.
+His current portfolio includes multi-country collaborative projects in Ghana, Nepal, and India, participatory workshops linking research to policy, and impact-driven knowledge mobilisation activities aligned with the University of Huddersfield’s Research Excellence Framework (REF) 2029 ambitions.

 FUNDED RESEARCH PROJECTS